 As of June 2017, Heat Transfer Equipment Company moved to 175 Harvard Avenue, Half Moon Bay, CA 94019.
 We are just blocks from Princeton's Harbor and the Maverick's surf spot.

 Htec is a new subdivision of Heat Transfer Equipment Company.
 We now have the space and capability to build custom Skid Packages right here in Half Moon Bay.
-No Skid leaves our shop until it is hydrotested and meets our standards.
+No Skid leaves our shop until it meets our standards.
 We are also now a UL508A Certified Panel Shop.

 We take pride in the quality of all of our equipment, especially our pumps built here in-shop.
 In our pump shop, we have a full new paint booth and a lathe.
 All our pumps are coated with a Marine Grade Enamel to withstand the West Coast climate; this allows the pump to hold amazing quality years after installation (Indoors or Outdoors).
 We stock hundreds of different TACO pumps and have highly competitive lead times.

-To ensure our skid packages and other custom builds make it safely to our customers in the immediate Bay Area, we have an HTE Van and Flatbed to deliver.
+To ensure our skid packages and other custom builds make it safely to our customers in the immediate Bay Area, we have an HTE Van and Flatbed to deliver when needed.

 Need assistance with your system?
 We have staff with over 50 years of experience happy to help.
 We are committed to serving our industry with integrity, efficiency, and fairness.
 We provide accurate and practical responses to questions relating to design, application, and field work